mgorav/SpringCloudKafkaStreamTwitterTrend/README.md

 As a developer/architect, I would like to build streaming application which is agnostic of broker (MapR Stream, Kafka ...).
 Spring Cloud Stream has cracked the problem of being broker agnostic.

-This sounds like a dream!!!
+I would say, MapR Stream and Spring Cloud Stream combination looks a like match made in heaven!!!

-MapR Stream + Spring Cloud Stream = Match made in heavens = Developer productivity = High Performance & Scalability
+MapR Stream + Spring Cloud Stream = Developer productivity = High Performance & Scalability

 But when I started building MapR based streaming application using Spring Cloud Stream, I ran into trouble because in Kafka a topic is just an alphanumeric but in MapR a stream contain collection of topics and each topic name is